IjzerenHein/famous-listview/README.md

 	hidePlaceholderTransition: {duration: 500}
 });
 ```
-### Vertical orientation
+### Orientation

-By default, the listview lays-out its renderables horizontally.
+By default, the listview lays-out its renderables from top to bottom.
 To layout
-the renderables vertically, use:
+the renderables from left to right use:

 ```javascript
 var listView = new ListView({